 While I agree with the converse (that Christians are obligated to believe everything that is in Scripture), this statement about only the Bible binding the Christian conscience logically refutes itself, for one must ask on what basis I ought to believe it.
 Nowhere in Scripture does God say that Christians should not believe anything that they cannot find in the Bible.
 The Bible, when it speaks about God’s Word (e.g. Psalm 119) emphasizes how useful and authoritative Scripture is, but God also uses other means to get Christians’ attention and instruct them, for example through preaching, brotherly exhortation, spiritual hymns, insight into the created order, or even direct revelation (as in prophecy).
 If God is communicating by whatever means, we are obligated to listen!
 This understanding of “sola Scriptura” logically refutes itself because it is not itself based upon the Bible.
 God’s grace has given us a clear and authoritative Bible, which does indeed bind our conscience and obligate us to believe him (and it), but God is even more gracious and speaks to us in many different ways (never in contradiction to his inspired, infallible Scripture, of course)!

 The Reformation slogan of “sola Scriptura” has come to mean many different things.
 Yet it seems to me that every meaning of “sola Scriptura” is tautological, vacuously true, demonstrably false, or even self-refuting.
 While Scripture is clear, powerful, and authoritative, “sola Scriptura” is not a useful doctrine, in any of its formulations.
 This is seen in the misplacement of the “doctrine of Scripture” in most Protestant systematic theologies: as the “formal principle” of theology, systematic theologians tended to discuss the Bible first, before discussing the God who inspired it.
 This is backwards: in fact, the Scriptures do not justify the belief in God; God justifies the belief in the Scriptures.
 Someone who does not believe in God has no reason to believe what the Bible says.
-Someone who believed and trusts God must accept what he said, so belief in Jesus as God leads to submission to the Bible.
+Someone who believes and trusts God must accept what he said, so belief in Jesus as God leads to submission to the Bible.

 As I hope I made fully clear throughout this, I am not trying in any way to demote, devalue, or dismiss God’s gracious and authoritative gift of his inspired, revealed Word.
 I love the Bible!
 I love spending time reading it, trying to understand it better and more fully.
 It is nourishment for the soul!
 I thank God for giving us the Bible!
 But the slogan of “sola Scriptura” refers to so many different things, and none of them are useful theological statements, even the ones that are technically correct.
 May our great God and Savior Jesus Christ grant us to love and worship him more, and to tremble more at his Word, that he might conform us to his character through the Holy Spirit whom he has given to us, to the glory of God the Father.